-Currency: The Euro is the most prevalent currency in Europe but there are still a few countries that use their own.
-The unfamiliar currency can be a little confusing.
-Small bills (1€/2€ and £1/£2) have been replaced by coins so don’t be surprised when you get a bunch of coins back.
+Currency: The Euro is the most prevalent currency in Europe, but there are still a few countries that use their own currency.
+These unfamiliar currencies can be a little confusing.
+Small bills (1€/2€ and £1/£2) have been replaced by coins, so don’t be surprised when you get a bunch of coins back.

 - The Euro: The Euro is currently used in: